State and Local Policy Database

 Public lighting

 We were unable to find information regarding the adoption of a policy requiring efficient outdoor lighting, such as the International Dark-Sky Association’s Model Lighting Ordinance.
-We were unable to confirm if Toledo has an outdoor lighting upgrade program.
+Toledo has converted 100% of their streetlights to LED.

 Inclusive procurement